cositools/cosi-data-challenges/README.md

 There are a few different options for modeling the background.
 The staring point is to use the ideal case, where the background model in the analysis is the same as the simulated background.
 We have provided a file with the total background, as well as files for the individual background components.
 To simplify the analysis, it is sometimes helpful to start with just a single background component (e.g. Cosmic photons), and then move on to the total background after everything is working.
 A more realistic estimate of the uncertainty on the background modeling can be achieved by using one of the background estimation tools.
 However, we caution that these tools are in thier very early stages, and they still require further testing and development.

 ## GRBs
-The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb) and [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map) examples.
+The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb), [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map), and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) examples.

 ⚠️ Internal ToDo (Eliza, Aaron):
-1. Provide a bit more information abou the input spectral models.
+1. Provide a bit more information about the input spectral models.
-2. Do we need to provide burst times like we did for DC2?
+2. Do we need to provide burst times like we did for DC2 (I think yes)?
-3. Check/refine descriptions and challenges.
-4. Should we separate challenges for MGFs and other GRBs?
+4. Should we separate challenges for MGFs and GRBs or can we keep them together?
+5. Should we provide the same model information for MGFs as is given for GRBs below?
-5. What are the goals for the MGFs?
+6. What are the goals for the MGFs?
+7. Check/refine descriptions and challenges.

 **Data Files:** <br />
 GRB_bn081207680_3months_unbinned_data.fits.gz <br />